DomainDrivenArchitecture/dda/architecture/Wiki.md

   * embedding data in wiki md is not easy to handle -> maybe we separate wiki & data-storage (in a edn file?) and just visualize them together (use some kind of name conventions & include?) ?
   * fitness implements a whole test-suporting webserver - it's hard to reimplement a up to date webserver mixed with test-execution code.
 I do not want to enhance fitness for clojure ...

-#### plain old simple deftest
+#### Plain old simple deftest
-Test data would be stored in smeagol, test code would reside in SUT test-section like simple unittests.
+Like fitnesse style test data would be stored in smeagol, test code would reside in SUT test-section like simple unittests.
 * pro
   * simple to use - every clojure dev will be able to use in milliseconds ;-)
   * well shaped, would be hard to invent sth. better in terms of suites / setup / teardown ...